thegetty/quire-docs/content/guide/text.md

 As noted in the Footnotes section above, markdown footnotes will be automatically renumbered in the order they appear in the text.
 They will also always appear at the very end of your content, no matter where else you may try to put them.

 Blackfriday does not support superscript or subscript formatting.
 HTML tags must be used instead.

+### Some Markdown Resources

+This guide is not covering all existing Markdown tags but there are some good sources that will help you finding the right syntax to format your text.
+For example, the Programming Historian provides an [introductory lesson to Markdown](https://programminghistorian.org/lessons/getting-started-with-markdown), and John Gruber, the creator of Markdown, provides a comprehensive explanation of the basics and syntax on his personal site [Daring Fireball](https://daringfireball.net/projects/markdown/).

+Be aware of the multiple [Markdown flavors](https://github.com/commonmark/CommonMark/wiki/Markdown-Flavors) out there and the fact that not all flavors would be supported by Blackfriday.

 ## Using Shortcodes to Add Features